-CONTRACTUAL OBLIGATIONS

-As a result of the issuance of FT shares the Company had a commitment to incur \$613,975 on qualifying Canadian exploration expenditures prior to December 31, 2024.
-At August 31, 2024, the Company has incurred \$226,273 of those qualifying expenditures.
+CONTRACTUAL OBLIGATIONS As a result of the issuance of FT shares the Company had a commitment to incur \$613,975 on qualifying Canadian exploration expenditures prior to December 31, 2024.
+At December 31, 2024, the Company had incurred the full \$613,975 of those qualifying expenditures and has no further obligation.